Am I the only one who’s fine with the hands-off moderation approach?

 Removing the option to vote on “drama” posts seems a bit immature to me.
 Why not include this choice in a poll to genuinely reflect the community’s wishes? 😂

-One response to “Am I the only one who’s been absolutely fine with the “hands off” mod policy?”
+2 responses to “Am I the only one who’s fine with the hands-off moderation approach?”

 1. It’s great to hear your perspective, and it’s certainly valuable for discussions about online communities and moderation policies.
 Your experience highlights several interesting aspects of online community management and user experience.
 Here’s a detailed breakdown of the points you’ve raised: